Plestiodon anthracinus: Taxonomy

 The (northern) coal skink was first described by Baird in 1850; the southern subspecies P. a. pluvialis was identified by Cope in 1880.
+They are the near the ancestral form for the fasciatus group.

 The southern coal skink as a subspecies has posterior supralabials with light centers and dark edges, producing a spotted appearance.
 There are 26 or more rows of scales around the middle of the body.

 Reproduction

 The coal skink mates in spring or early summer, laying a clutch of 8 or 9 eggs.
+Their eggs are typically around 10–11 mm in length.
+Courting for this species usually involves the male's initial investigation and recognition of a potential female through pheromonal cues.
 The young hatch after four to five weeks and are about 5 cm long.
 The hatchlings have a blue tail; those of the northern coal skink are striped like the adults, but young southern coal skinks have black bodies with at the utmost faint traces of stripes.